>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 On a grey afternoon the lights were on long before school ended at four o’clock, yet nothing could lift the gloom in my heart as 1A1 traipsed up the staircase to Mister Berger’s classroom for the last lesson of the day.
 Science, the dreariest subject on the timetable, was a twice weekly ordeal that could make half an hour seem endless.

 On entering the classroom a sharp left kept me well away from Mister Berger’s desk by the window.
-Three rows back, I took a desk beside Eddie Adams, who’d parked himself on the end of the row.
+Three rows back, I sat at a desk beside Eddie Adams, who’d parked himself on the end of the row.

 Much to my surprise Mister Berger, standing behind the classroom door, was in conversation with Head Boy Geoff Bray, a rising star in the football world.
 What was he doing in our classroom I wondered.
 Then something wonderful happened; Mister Berger left.

-Just read your library books or get on with some homework,’ said Geoff, as he strolled across the classroom to make himself comfortable at Mister Berger’s desk by the window.
+Just read your library books or get on with some homework,’ said Geoff, as he strolled across the classroom to sit at Mister Berger’s desk by the window.

 …an ink spatter appeared on the pages of my exercise book.